 i) Staying hydrated is essential for maintaining physical and mental energy levels.
 Conferences can be mentally draining, and it’s essential to ensure you’re getting enough fluids to help you stay focused and alert.

 ii) Conferences can be long, and finding a place to drink water is not always easy.
-Having a water bottle with you means taking a drink whenever needed without worrying about finding a water cooler or vendor.
+Having a water bottle with you means you can take a drink whenever needed without worrying about finding a water cooler or vendor.

 iii) Many conferences occur in large venues that may not have easy access to water.
 Having a water bottle with you means you can stay hydrated even if the conference facilities don’t have a convenient water source.